danrfletcher/agile-obsidian/README.md

     4. The Obsidian `workspace.on('modify', ...)` event fires.
     5. The Task Indexer service catches the event, re-parses the changed file, and updates its in-memory index.
     6. The Agile Dashboard view, if open, is notified of the change and re-renders to display the newly assigned task.

+*   **User Removes a Template via Right-Click:**
+    1. User right-clicks on a rendered template wrapper (e.g., `<span data-template-key="initiative">Initiative: Project X</span>`) in the editor.
+    2. The UX Shortcuts module captures the exact click position using Obsidian's Editor API.
+    3. The standard Obsidian "editor-menu" event fires, and the module injects a "Remove Template" item with trash icon into the context menu.
+    4. User selects "Remove Template"; the module identifies the innermost matching span, removes it from the line, and adjusts the cursor position to maintain the user's relative location.
+    5. The line is updated in-place; Obsidian fires a modify event, triggering the Task Indexer to re-parse and update the dashboard if affected.

 #### Storage schemas/models
 -   **Settings:** Stored in `[VAULT]/.obsidian/plugins/agile-obsidian/data.json`.